Fire in the Mountain

 Big Love Festival

-Proving that party people run the best events, Big Love is a friendly three-day romp held at Baskerville Hall in Hay-on-Wye.
+Proving that party people run the best events, Big Love is a friendly three-day romp held near Gwehelog, Usk, in Monmouthshire.
 Part festival, part house party, it’s always a great vibe.
+There's over 130 DJs, plus workshops, comedy and a circus.

 Westival is an underground music and arts festival situated in the heart of Wales, deep in the Pembrokeshire Coast National Park, just minutes from some of the UK's finest coastlines.
 Performing artists are encouraged to express their musical knowledge and style, opening the path for longer genre-defining sets.
 Expect an eclectic line-up and wonderful views.